wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 2.0.0 =
-This version fixed a small bug and updated some texts.
-Upgrade now.
+This version has enhanced UI for settings page and new options!